skaji/Carl/README.md

 # SEE ALSO

-Much code or architecture are stolen from Caron and Carmel.
+Much code or architecture are stolen from Carton and Carmel.

 [Carton](https://metacpan.org/pod/Carton)